yarnmengnus/tp/docs/UserGuide.md

 (For Finding a particular Task)

 ```
-[Task Description] Here is your updated list prof!, found 3 tasks.-
-[Displays the list with the specific tasks found.]
+3 tasks listed!
 ```

 **Precise Expected Outputs when the command fails:** <br>
-(If provided with an invalid tasknumber which is not in the list or even a negative index number the following message will be printed)
+(If provided with an invalid taskNumber which is not in the list or even a negative index number the following message will be printed)

 ```
-No Matching Tasks found prof.
+0 tasks listed!
 ```

 ### Configuring Settings : `set`